Wall Cracks 8-17-07 Pete Ramey

 Additionally, when you see horses with multiple superficial cracks all over the hoof wall, fungus is usually the culprit.
 It is important to realize this because many people mistake this for dry feet and put oil on the hooves.
 This seals the fungi into a dark, wet, anaerobic environment and maximizes their “horse-eating” capabilities.
 Constant changes from wet to dry contribute to this, so drying up the environment is the best cure.
 If I can open the superficial cracks without excessively thinning the wall, I often will.

 When I see this occurring I usually put the owner on a “once a week forever” anti-fungal soak to keep the infection from getting re-established and instruct them to try not to look at the crack.

 A very similar story can happen to the dermal and/or epidermal laminae as well.
-An old wall crack can damage the laminae, a benign tumor can disrupt growth, a deformity or an adaptive change in the coffin bone can leave a gap in the laminae.
-The natural crena or cleft at the center of the coffin bone is over exaggerated in some horses; most commonly it seems in draft stock.
-This can also leave a gap in the laminae (If you see a horse with multiple, dead-center toe cracks you can count on this one; look for the tell tale ‘divot’ in the sole, mirroring the ‘notched’ shape of the coffin bone.
+An old wall crack can damage the laminae, a benign tumor or a keratoma can disrupt growth, a deformity or an adaptive change in the coffin bone can leave a gap in the laminae.
+The natural crena or cleft at the center of the coffin bone is over exaggerated in some horses - most commonly, it seems, in draft stock.
+This can also leave a gap in the laminae (If you see a horse with multiple, dead-center toe cracks you can count on this one; look for the tell-tale ‘divot’ in the sole, mirroring the ‘notched’ shape of the coffin bone.

-The end result to all these (and more) is that sometimes there is a missing laminae or two on some horses; a little hole in the "white line".
+The end result to all these (and more) is that sometimes there is a missing laminae or two on some horses - a little hole in the "white line."
 Like the coronary scarring, it is usually not a big deal except that it can be another entry point for fungus, which often spreads the damage to the other laminae and the hoof wall.
-Again, in these cases I usually use an anti-fungal soaking routine to help me grow out the cracks and separation, and then put the customer on a “once a week forever” anti-fungal soak to keep the problem from coming back.
+Again, in these cases I usually use an anti-fungal soaking routine to help me grow out the cracks and separation, and then put the customer on a “once a week forever” anti-fungal soak to keep the big problems from coming back.
 This is a good idea when any permanent ‘hole’ is present.

 That is all the ammo I need and I very rarely have trouble growing out a wall crack.
 I hope this helps your horses.